trzy/Supermodel/Docs/README.txt

 To change the region, enter Test mode and go to the second screen of the CRT test ('C.R.T.
 Test 2/2').
 Press the Service button four times and then exit the CRT test.
-Next, enter 'Game Assignments', pess Service three times, then press and hold Service and while holding, press Test.
+Next, enter 'Game Assignments', press Service three times, then press and hold Service and while holding, press Test.
 The region select menu will appear.